banjocat/calorie-find/README.md

     sudo pip install invoke

-If this is your first time setting it up
+If this is your first time use `invoke setup`

-    invoke setup

 This will get the calorie data, create postgres, migrate and add fixture data.
 Running this multiple times will destroy the database and reset everything.